DevExpress/devextreme-demos/JSDemos/Demos/Charts/CustomBarWidth/description.md

 ## Specify Common Series Settings

 To configure settings for all series in the chart, use the [commonSeriesSettings](/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/) object.
-Specify the [barPadding](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#barPadding) property to control the padding and consequently the width of all bars in a series.
+Specify the [barPadding](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#barPadding) property to control the padding and the width of all bars in a series.
 In this demo, the **barPadding** is set to 0.5.
 This property value means that 50% of the available space is left empty giving the rest to the bar.

 ## Customize Chart Legend